git-town/git-town/DEVELOPMENT.md

 Bash.
 See [this issue](https://github.com/cucumber/godog/issues/129) for details.

+To inspect a repo during an E2E run, add the `And inspect the repo` step.
+The test runner will pause and print the path of the test workspace.
+You can cd into that path in a separate terminal window and inspect the repo there.

 To see all commit SHAs of the repo, add the `And inspect the commits` step.

 ## inspecting variables